If you’ve been following our series of design thinking articles, you’ll know that there are five key steps in this process.

 If you’re new to digital prototyping, spend some time playing around with a few of the most popular industry tools.
 Find the tool that meets your needs in terms of features and functionality, and familiarize yourself with the interface before you start prototyping.
 When the time comes, this will make the prototyping process much easier!

 Design Thinking is all about generating ideas and testing them, so prototype as and when you need to.
 Remember, the Design Thinking process isn’t strictly linear, so you can whip up a prototype at any time.

 6. What next?

 Prototyping and testing go hand in hand, so once you’ve created a prototype, you’ll need to put it in front of real users.
 You’ll observe how they interact with the product in its current state, and ask for feedback on how the experience feels.
+You can learn more about how to test your prototypes in this guide.
 Through continuous prototyping, you’ll make informed design decisions—iterating your way to an intuitive, user-friendly product that your users will love.

-If you’d like to learn more about user-centric design, check out these articles:
+If you’d like to learn more about prototyping in UX design, check out these articles: